unc-csxl/csxl-ios/README.md

 We will be downloading a small app conveniently called SF Symbols to browse these icons.
 Click [here](https://devimages-cdn.apple.com/design/resources/download/SF-Symbols-3.3.dmg) to download the app.

+### Starter code

+To get access to the starter code, follow the following steps...

+1. Visit this repositiory's **Code** tab [here](https://github.com/unc-csxl/csxl-ios.git).
+2. Press the big, green **Use this template** button to create a new repository using this template (so you can put your work on GitHub).
+3. Select your username as the repository's **Owner**, and call the repository `csxl-ios`.
+4. After GitHub has generated the repository, click on the big green **Code** button, and copy the repository's URL.
+5. Open a terminal and run `git clone <#the url you just copied#>` in the directory of your choice.
+6. You're all set!

 ### Troubleshooting

 If you have any issues with this technology setup, please visit us in the XL (SN027) or [contact Sam](mailto:samshi@live.unc.edu) directly to get help.